 The Communications & CSR team reports directly to the CEO.
-The "Donations, Memberships, Sponsorships ("DMS") Policy & Corporate Social Responsibility ("CSR") Cornerstones - Deutsche Bank Group", and other applicable policies and procedures define the mandatory operating framework for DBMB and external partners acting on its behalf.
+The "Donations, Memberships, Sponsorships ("DMS") Policy & Corporate Social Responsibility ("CSR") Cornerstones - Deutsche Bank Group", and other applicable policies and procedures define the mandatory operating framework for the Bank and external partners acting on its behalf.
 Our CSR initiatives are implemented by our regional units and endowed foundations.
-Proposals for new initiatives can be benchmarked against previous projects, depending on the investment amount, require sign-off by local CSR teams, regional CSR councils, and/or Board members of Deutsche Bank Group.
-To ensure that resources are deployed efficiently and projects fully aligned with our CSR agenda's strategic objectives, we use the Global Impact Tracking ("GIT") tool to monitor our investments' direct impact and systematically gather feedback from our community partners on an annual basis.
+Depending on the amount of the investment, proposals for new initiatives require the approval of local CSR teams, regional CSR councils, and/or Board members of Deutsche Bank Group.
+To ensure that resources are deployed efficiently and that projects are fully aligned with our CSR agenda's strategic objectives, we use the Global Impact Tracking ("GIT") tool to monitor our investments' direct impact and systematically gather feedback from our community partners on an annual basis.
+The insights from these analyses have enabled us to improve our CSR strategy and portfolio over time.